dgaydukov/cert-ocpjp11/files/ocpjp11.md

 String x = (String) list.get(0);
 ```

-####### PECS (producer extends consumer super)
+###### PECS (producer extends consumer super)
-This’s cause a compile error: both methods have same erasure.
+Because a compile error: both methods have same erasure.
 This also won’t work in parent-child.
 Cause from compiler perspective it’s overloading, but from jvm it’s overriding, that’s why compiler won’t accept if one method in parent class and another in child.
-The exception if overriding method has `List<anything>` but overriden just `List`.
+The exception if overriding method has `List<anything>` but overridden just `List`.
 ```java
 import java.util.*;